djalbat/tigger/README.md

 }
 ```

-We now walk through a simple use case of committing two files to a repository, the kind of operation that the above handler admits.
+We now walk through a simple use case of committing two files to a repository:

 1. Get the SHA of the latest commit to the repository.
-Eventually this will be used when the commit in question is ready to go.
-If it has become outdated by then then the commit will fail.
+If it becomes outdated then then the commit in progress will fail.
 The GitHub endpoint in question is `/git/refs/heads/master`.
 2. Get a base tree SHA.
 This base tree is the structure to which the files in the commit will be added.
-This step often confuses because it might not seem necessary to effectively create this structure on the server via an endpoint prior to use.
-Nonetheless, this is the way that it is done.
+This step often confuses because it might not seem necessary to create this on the server via an endpoint prior to use.
 The corresponding GitHub endpoint is `/git/commits`.
 3. Post the file contents.
 Two files are spoofed in this example.
 When each file's content is posted a SHA is returned.
 It should be clear that such as approach will not scale.
-More efficient but convoluted approaches are not currently supported, however.
 The endpoint is `/git/blobs`.
 4. Post the two file content SHAs together with their corresponding file paths.
 A commit tree SHA is returned.
 The endpoint is `/git/trees`.
 5. Post the commit tree SHA together with the latest commit SHA.
 A commit SHA is returned.
 The endpoint is `/git/commits`.
-6. Finally, update the repository head by posting the commit SHA.
+6. Finally, update the repository's head by posting the commit SHA.
 The endpoint is `/git/refs/heads/master`.

+Perhaps the best thing to say about this process is that it kind of makes sense as familiarity grows.

-It is likely that there will be some interaction with a database as well as with the GitHub API in the course of any handler's execution and therefore it might be worth looking at the [Murmuration](https://github.com/djalbat/murmuration) package.
+As an aside, it is likely that there will be some interaction with a database as well as with the GitHub API in the course of any handler's execution and therefore it might be worth looking at the [Murmuration](https://github.com/djalbat/murmuration) package.
 In fact the example handlers and operations were originally based on functions written to work with this package.

 ## Contact